SpringForward focusing on positive activities to help us all

 Gardeners and park rangers will be checking the health of previous sowing which should regrow each year.
 The seed mixes provide rich nectar sources for our pollinating bees and other insects whilst producing vibrant colour displays.
 Seeds include borage,cosmos, cornflower, flax, marigold, and many others.
 Top up seeding might be needed.

-A list of suitable areas are currently being identified with many recreation and parks suggested candidates to have some areas left wild.
+A list of suitable areas are currently being identified with many recreation areas and parks suggested candidates to have some areas left wild.

 Adur District Council's Executive Member for the Environment, Cllr Emma Evans said:

 “As Councils we have taken a large number of measures to help tackle climate change and encourage biodiversity.
 These are two sides of the same coin.